logo

 Blockchain

-Welcome to EY Blockchain.
-Blockchains have one feature that is more revolutionary than anything else: they can execute. transactions and business logic across a network without requiring a central authority to validate and complete that work.
+Blockchains have one defining capability that sets them apart: they can execute transactions and business logic across a network without relying on a central authority to validate or complete the process.

 Nightfall occupies a unique space in the Ethereum ecosystem

-- True blockchain privacy is hard to achieve.
+• True blockchain privacy is difficult to achieve.
 Blockchain technology enables protection against data manipulation and censorship, and therefore increases data security.
 However, this often comes at the expense of privacy, as records are stored in a decentralized, transparent, and immutable way.

-EY has put two applications, Nightfall and Starlight, into the Public Domain.
-These use Zero Knowledge Proofs to provide blockchain privacy for various applications.
+EY has released two privacy applications, Nightfall and Starlight, into the public domain.
+Both use zero-knowledge proofs to enable blockchain privacy across a range of use cases.

 Reimagining privacy on public blockchain with Nightfall and Starlight: